Oxford Industries, Inc. (NYSE:OXM) Expected to Announce Earnings of $1.06 Per Share

-Equities analysts forecast that Oxford Industries, Inc. (NYSE:OXM) will announce earnings of $1.06 per share for the current quarter, Zacks Investment Research reports.
-Four analysts have provided estimates for Oxford Industries’ earnings, with the lowest EPS estimate coming in at $0.99 and the highest estimate coming in at $1.10.
-Oxford Industries posted earnings of ($1.12) per share during the same quarter last year, which indicates a positive year over year growth rate of 194.6%.
-The business is expected to announce its next quarterly earnings report on Wednesday, June 9th.
+Wall Street brokerages expect Oxford Industries, Inc. (NYSE:OXM) to report $1.06 earnings per share for the current quarter, Zacks reports.
+Four analysts have made estimates for Oxford Industries’ earnings, with the highest EPS estimate coming in at $1.10 and the lowest estimate coming in at $0.99.
+Oxford Industries posted earnings of ($1.12) per share in the same quarter last year, which suggests a positive year over year growth rate of 194.6%.
+The business is scheduled to issue its next earnings results on Wednesday, June 9th.

-According to Zacks, analysts expect that Oxford Industries will report full year earnings of $3.04 per share for the current financial year, with EPS estimates ranging from $2.98 to $3.15.
-For the next year, analysts anticipate that the company will post earnings of $3.73 per share, with EPS estimates ranging from $3.47 to $4.00.
-Zacks’ earnings per share calculations are an average based on a survey of research firms that cover Oxford Industries.
+On average, analysts expect that Oxford Industries will report full year earnings of $3.05 per share for the current year, with EPS estimates ranging from $2.98 to $3.15.
+For the next financial year, analysts forecast that the business will post earnings of $3.73 per share, with EPS estimates ranging from $3.47 to $4.00.
+Zacks Investment Research’s earnings per share calculations are an average based on a survey of sell-side analysts that follow Oxford Industries.

-Oxford Industries (NYSE:OXM) last issued its earnings results on Wednesday, March 24th.
-The textile maker reported $0.13 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.21 by ($0.08).
-Oxford Industries had a negative net margin of 8.26% and a negative return on equity of 2.98%.
-The firm had revenue of $221.37 million for the quarter, compared to the consensus estimate of $217.02 million.
-During the same period last year, the firm earned $1.09 earnings per share.
-The company’s revenue for the quarter was down 25.6% on a year-over-year basis.
+Oxford Industries (NYSE:OXM) last issued its quarterly earnings results on Wednesday, March 24th.
+The textile maker reported $0.13 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.21 by ($0.08).
+The firm had revenue of $221.37 million during the quarter, compared to analyst estimates of $217.02 million.
+Oxford Industries had a negative return on equity of 2.98% and a negative net margin of 8.26%.
+The business’s revenue was down 25.6% on a year-over-year basis.
+During the same period in the prior year, the firm earned $1.09 earnings per share.

 About Oxford Industries